Overview of Women, Gender, & Sexuality Studies

 Women, Gender, and Sexuality Studies is one aspect of feminism, one where academic discussion and learning go on.
-WGSS students learn about the ways in which women's roles in society have been constructed and the ways in which these roles have changed and continue to change.
-Students learn about the work of women in such diverse fields as science, literature, the fine arts, philosophy, social welfare and politics, as well as learning about scholarship written by women and about women.
-WGSS courses will make you informed about, and sensitive to women's issues of education, lifestyle, social roles and status, sexuality, legal status and equity.
+WGSS students learn about the ways in which people's roles in society have been constructed and the ways in which these roles have changed and continue to change.
+WGSS courses will make you informed about, and sensitive to issues of gender in relation to education, lifestyle, social roles and status, sexuality, legal status and equity.
 You will face these issues at work; WGSS courses will help you to deal with them in an informed, responsible, and just manner.

-- Awareness of the issues facing women -- and the world -- today.
+- Awareness of the issues facing women, men, and non-binary people -- and the world -- today.

 - Knowledge of many different academic fields.

 - Critical thinking and problem-solving skills.

 - A solid base on which to enter the workforce, pursue further education and have an impact in the world.

 - Graduates of WGSS go on to do many different things, and the possibilities are endless.

 Doctoral Program Profile (PDF)